Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Methods

 We acknowledge that biases inherent to the data collection process, such as ``edge effects'' from finite observation session durations, are unavoidable and may impact model parameter inference.
 Edge effects in \glspl{tpp} arise when events before the observation window remain unobserved, leading to incomplete event histories.
 In \glspl{hwkpp}, this can result in underestimating self-excitation parameters and overestimating baseline intensity, as future events depend on past occurrences \cite{filimonov2015apparent}.
-However, if past events have only short-term influence -- in keeping with our hypothesis that aggressive behavior onsets influence proximal events -- edge effects have minimal impact on parameter inference because the triggering kernel decays rapidly, making transient periods short.
+However, if past events have only short-term influence, in keeping with our hypothesis that onsets influence proximal events, edge effects have minimal impact on parameter inference because the triggering kernel decays rapidly, making transient periods short.
 In preliminary analyses, we performed parameter inference using a modified exponentially decaying \gls{hwkpp} \cite{laub2024hawkes}:

 where the conditional intensity function starts at $\mu_0$.
-Unlike traditional formulations assuming a clear system start at \( t = 0 \), this approach acknowledges that many real-world processes have no well-defined beginning and are only observed from a certain point onward.
+Unlike traditional formulations assuming a clear generative process start at \( t = 0 \), this approach acknowledges that many real-world processes have no well-defined beginning and are only observed from a certain point onward.
 Here, \( t=0 \) marks the start of the recording of the observation session rather than the process itself.
-Our preliminary analyses supported the assumption that edge effects do not alter the infectivity factor or time scale; however, the baseline intensity $\mu$ decreases from $0.022$ to $0.018$.
+Our preliminary analyses supported the assumption that edge effects does not meaningfully change the infectivity factor (no edge effect 0.896 versus edge effect 0.868) or time scale (no edge effect 0.362 versus edge effect 0.369); however, the baseline intensity $\mu$ decreases from $0.0229$ to $0.0168$.
 This outcome is expected, as edge effects, such as left truncation, are known to upwardly bias baseline intensity.
-Introducing $\mu_0$ may help compensate for this bias.
-However, we find that while the additional parameter provides only marginal benefits to the model, it significantly alters the interpretation of the model parameters.
-For this reason, we opted to not perform further experiments with this formulation or present further results on this \gls{tpp} parameterization.
+Introducing $\mu_0$ for each session may help compensate for this bias.
+However, we find that the additional parameters provides only marginal benefits while introducing $I$ new parameters to the model (one $\mu_0$ per session).
+For this reason, we opted not to perform further experiments with this formulation and leave it to future work.